Sound Mixer Services

 Experienced Mixers

-Sound mixers with credits on major Peruvian and international productions across Lima, Cusco, and the Sacred Valley.
+Our sound mixers hold credits on major Peruvian and global shoots across Lima, Cusco, and the Sacred Valley.

 02.